Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 Combining information obtained from the NUDB and Statistics Norway's Education Register, where the latter also comprises information on compulsory education attainment, we can classify individuals' educational choices in a detailed manner across all education levels.\footnote{Earlier studies on the returns to education in Norway have relied on Statistics Norway's Education Register and used information on an individual's highest completed education level or the years of schooling corresponding to the highest level of education, see, e.g., \cite{Aryal.2021}, \cite{Mogstad.2017} and \cite{Aakvik.2010}.
 Neither of these studies consider the ex-ante returns or the option value of educational choices.} Noteworthy, information in both the NUDB and the Education Register is based on the annual reports submitted by educational establishments for each of their attendants directly to Statistics Norway, which minimizes the chance of misreporting.
 In comparison, survey-based data that are often used to study enrollment, drop-out and completion behavior may suffer from non-response or other biases due to misreporting.

-\paragraph{Earnings} Our earnings data are based on annual tax records.
+\paragraph{Earnings and Work} Our earnings data are based on annual tax records.
 Our earnings measure is the sum of labor income (from wages and self-employment) and work-related cash transfers (such as unemployment benefits and short-term sickness benefits).
 This dataset have several advantages over those available in most countries.
 First, there is no attrition from the original sample other than natural attrition due to either death or out-migration.
 Second, our earnings data pertain to all individuals, and are not limited to some sectors or occupations.
 Third, we can construct long earnings histories that allow us estimate the returns to education across the life-cycle.
+Finally, using the annual tax records, we are able to distinguish between individuals who work as salaried workers and self-employed, respectively.
+Further, we add information on the primary sector of employment for salaried workers by relying on information recorded in the register of public sector employees from 1974 and matched employer-employee data from 1983 and onwards.
+This allows us to track individuals' sectoral choices over their careers.\footnote{Unfortunately, Norwegian register data contain limited information on occupations prior to 2003.}

 \paragraph{Ability} An important measure we exploit in our analysis to capture observational heterogeneity is an IQ test score accessed from the Norwegian Armed Forces.
 In Norway, military service was compulsory for all able males in the birth cohorts we study.
 Before each male entered the service, his medical and psychological suitability was assessed.
 Most eligible Norwegian males in our sample took this test around their 18$^{th}$ birthday.
 The IQ test score is a composite unweighted mean from three speeded tests-{}-arithmetics, word similarities, and figures (\cite{Sundet.2004}).
 The score is reported in stanine (standard nine) units, a method of standardizing raw scores into a 9-point standard scale with a normal distribution, a mean of 5.8, and a standard deviation of 1.7.
 This score is strongly related to individuals' actual completed education, with a correlation of around 0.5 with years of schooling in our analytical sample.